itzmatheus/alura-course-clean-architecture/README.md

 - [x] The interest is about some value;
 - [x] Value objects should be immutable;
 - [x] If equality between two objects of a class is verified by comparing all their values, it is a Value Object.

+## Architecture Conceps

+### Layers

+- [x] Our application only depends on our domain, and does not recognize infrastructure details.
+The infrastructure layer supports the innermost layers.